voyagebagage/twa-template/README.md

 The Next.js template supports API routes for backend functionality.
 You can:

 1. Use the CLI wizard and select whether to include API routes
+2. Choose to integrate Hono for high-performance API routes
-2. Manually remove the `/src/app/api` directory if you don't need them
+3. Manually remove the `/src/app/api` directory if you don't need them

+## Hono Integration

+If you choose to use Hono with Next.js, the wizard will:

+1. Initialize a Hono project with Next.js template
+2. Add Telegram Web App specific components and hooks
+3. Update the home page to fetch from the API
+4. Configure environment variables for API URLs

 ## Contributing